-A student who does not wish to subscribe to the insurance plan offered through the University must notify the Office of Student Accounts or the Medical School Office of Financial Aid of adequate coverage under another policy.
-New students must complete and return the acceptance/waiver card that is available at registration or in the Office of Student Accounts or the Medical School Office of Financial Aid.
+A student who does not wish to subscribe to the insurance plan offered through the University must notify the Office of Student Accounts or the Medical School Office of Financial Aid each academic year. of adequate coverage under another policy.
+Students must complete and return the acceptance/waiver card that is available at registration or in the Office of Student Accounts or the Medical School Office of Financial Aid each academic year.

-Notice of cancellation of insurance coverage must be received and verified in the Office of Student Accounts at or by registration each academic year.

 Medical Students.
 A medical student who does not wish to subscribe to the University insurance plan must notify the Medical School Office of Financial Aid of adequate coverage under another policy.
 Students will automatically be covered under the University policy unless a waiver card is received by the Medical School Office of Financial Aid before 15 October.
 Returning students must submit a waiver card each year if they wish to waive student health insurance.